Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 configurability, installability, scalability and more._

 * The development team must implement unit tests for all methods, except for methods that implement Input/Output operations.
-The unit tests should be implemented using the JUnit 5 framework.

 * The JaCoCo plugin should be used to generate the coverage report.

+* The app needs to support English language.

+* It should be easy to maintain and update.

+* The software should have good documentation.

+* The software should be compatible with future aplication updates.

 ## +